Logiqx/gps-details/docs/articles/9-garmin/README.md

 ![forerunner255-all-m](img/forerunner255-all-m.jpg)

-The Forerunner 255 is the cheapest Garmin with support for multi-band GNSS.
-It supersedes the Forerunner 245, which used the much less capable Sony GNSS chipset.
+The FR 255 is the cheapest Garmin with support for multi-band GNSS.
+It supersedes the FR 245, which used the much less capable Sony GNSS chipset.

-There are two sizes; 255 (46 mm) and 255S (41 mm), with or without music storage.
-These are the specifications for the 46 mm.
+There are two sizes; FR 255 (46 mm) and FR 255S (41 mm), with or without music storage.
+These are the specifications for the FR 255.

 **Price**